surajrathore007/Bittmax-FIle-Handling/README.md

 ### description of result
 If the file name is repeated while giving input in argument line, then i first maintain the frequency of all the filename given in input.
-Then i print data file wise , (with time interval provided in argument)*frequency of filename
+Then i print data file wise , (with time interval provided in argument)*frequency of filename inorder to avoid repetation of same values again and again.

 shown in output image.